XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

 ---------------------
 Sample Factor Files
 ---------------------
-| Different factors to be evaluated in the differential expression analysis should be denoted as a separate factor column in the :data:`sample_info` file.
+| Different factors to be evaluated in the differential expression analysis should each be denoted as a separate factor column in the :data:`sample_info` file.
 For example, if you were evaluating a experimental vs control experiment for RNA-sequencing, you would provide a :data:`sample_info` file as follows:

 .. ident with TABs
 .. code-block:: python